Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Discussion

 We note that CDOT, along with CNOTS \citep{algren2024decorrelation}, are post-processing decorrelation algorithms, meaning they can be applied to any pre-trained classifier to decorrelate it.
 The advantage of this is that we do not have to re-train the classifier again, lowering the computational cost of the whole procedure.
 It also has the advantage that domain experts can train a classifier for a particular application using their expert knowledge, and then use CDOT to decorrelate this pre-trained classifier.
 There may be some loss of signal detection power since we are optimizing the two problems, finding the optimal classifier and a decorrelated classifier, sequentially instead of together.
 From Section~\ref{sec:wtagging}, it appears that CDOT compares favorably with existing state-of-the-art decorrelation methods.

-Finally, we note that although in this work we focused on univariate protected variables, it is straightforward to extend the decorrelation algorithm to accommodate multivariate protected variables by changing the conditional density estimation to accommodate higher-dimensional conditioned variables.
-However, the proposed semi-parametric efficient test would have to be modified to use a multivariate score test as in \cite{bickelTailormadeTestsGoodness2006}.
+Finally, we note that it is possible to extend the decorrelation algorithm to accommodate multivariate protected variables by changing the conditional density estimation to accommodate higher-dimensional conditioned variables.
+However, the signal detection test would have to be modified to use a multivariate score test as in \cite{bickelTailormadeTestsGoodness2006}.

-\if0\blind { \textbf{Acknowledgments} We thank Patrick Bryant for generating and providing the data for the exotic high-mass resonance detection experiment in Section~\ref{sec:3b_4b}.
-We also thank John Alison, Ben Nachman, David Shih, Sara Algeri, Tudor Manole, Kenta Takatsu, Lukas Heinrich, Tobias Golling, Malte Algren, Johnny Raine, Samuel Klein, the STAMPS research group at Carnegie Mellon University and the participants of \textit{Systematic Effects and Nuisance Parameters in Particle Physics Data Analyses} workshop in Banff and \textit{PHYSTAT - Statistics meets ML} at Imperial for useful discussions and comments on this work. }\fi
+\if0\blind { \textbf{Acknowledgments} We thank Patrick Bryant, John Alison, Ben Nachman, David Shih, Sara Algeri, Tudor Manole, Kenta Takatsu, Lukas Heinrich, Tobias Golling, Malte Algren, Johnny Raine, Samuel Klein, the STAMPS research group at CMU and the participants of \textit{Systematic Effects and Nuisance Parameters in Particle Physics Data Analyses} workshop and \textit{PHYSTAT - Statistics meets ML} at Imperial for useful discussions and comments.
+The authors gratefully acknowledge NSF grants PHY-2020295, DMS-2053804, and DMS-2310632. }\fi